Your Complete Guide to Electric Cars in Ireland

-However there are a few issues with such a simplistic view, the first one being that it discounts the fact that every electric car removes a petrol or diesel-burning one from circulation, which also removes the exhaust fumes and emissions of that car.
+However, there are a few issues with such a simplistic view.
+The first one is the fact that every electric car removes petrol or diesel-burning cars from circulation.
+This in turn also removes the exhaust fumes and emissions of that car.
 This means less health and environment-damaging greenhouse gases emitted.

-Finally, there is also the option of charging your car using solar power, and truly having a zero emissions car, or indeed switching to a 100% renewable energy supplier.
+Finally, there is also the option of charging your car using solar power, truly having a zero-emissions car, or indeed switching to a 100% renewable energy supplier.

-On the other hand, it is true that the energy-intensive production required for EV batteries totals more energy than that required to produce a conventional car.
+On the other hand, we do need to factor in the energy-intensive production required for EV batteries.
+This may total more energy than that required to produce a conventional car.

 Want to help stop the climate crisis?
 Call us and switch to renewable energy.